 4. From AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the transparent container received from the UDM.

-The UE verifies based on mechanisms defined in TS 33.501 [15] that the UDM Update Data is provided by HPLMN; and:
+The UE verifies based on mechanisms defined in TS 33.501 [15] that the UDM Update Data is provided by HPLMN, SNPN or CH; and:

 - If the security check on the UDM Update Data is successful, as defined in TS 33.501 [15] the UE either stores the information and uses those parameters from that point onwards, or forwards the information to the USIM; and